 |Complex chronic conditions||$135 per visit, capped at $540 a year|

-People’s Association has the Pioneer Generation Disability Assistance Scheme (PioneerDAS) that benefits pioneers with disabilities.
+The Pioneer Generation Disability Assistance Scheme (PioneerDAS) administered by Agency for Integrated Care (AIC) benefits pioneers with disabilities.
 Pioneers who have moderate or severe disabilities can receive $100 monthly to help with their care expenses.
 Eligibility is automatic once you claim under ElderShield.

 For many who have children and elderly parents to care for, these subsidies will lighten the load of the household.

 2. Discounts at NTUC Fairprice, NTUC food courts and Unity Pharmacies

 NTUC was very happy to jump on the bandwagon when the Pioneer Generation Package was announced.
 They brought all their different brands on board, and the good news is, you can take advantage of your parents’ Pioneer Generation Cards.